Introduction

 - Usually, one gets very fragmented sleep in maintenance and initiating insomnia.
 One may get sleep for an extended period in sleep, prompting insomnia, but there are less frequent sleep cycles in sleep maintenance insomnia because of high fragmented sleep.

-What are the effects of sleep initiating (sleep onset) insomnia and sleep maintenance insomnia?
+Effects of sleep initiating (sleep onset) insomnia and sleep maintenance of insomnia?

 - Sleep onset insomnia can cause numerous symptoms in individuals.
 These include depressive feelings, feeling low, frequent mood swings, irritability, confusion, dizziness, loss of libido, and poor mental health.

-What is the treatment for initiating (sleep onset) insomnia and maintenance of insomnia?
+Treatment for sleep initiating (sleep onset) insomnia and sleep maintenance insomnia?

 1. Staying away from devices before bedtime